Rama1992/MovieReviewSystem/README.md

 # ASAD-8220
-All assignments, activities, and projects associated to ISQA-8220
+All activities to movie review system project